Web3NL/motoko-book/src/advanced-types/subtyping.md

 It's important to understand what kind of changes to actors maintain *backwards compatibility* with existing clients and which changes *break* existing clients.

+> **NOTE**
+> *Backwards compatibility depends on the [Candid interface](/internet-computer-programming-concepts/async-data/candid.html#actor-interfaces) of an actor.
+Candid has more permissive subtyping rules on variants and objects than Motoko.
+This section describes Motoko subtyping.*

 ### Actor interfaces
 The most common upgrade to an actor is the addition of a public shared function.
 Here are two versions of [actor types](/internet-computer-programming-concepts/actors.html#actor-type):
 ```motoko